6 slammin’ web copy tips to spellbind and convert more clients

 • encourage them to take action.

-Of course, acquiring that power doesn’t mean you can get up in people’s faces with an infomercial and expect they’ll buy.
+But you can’t just get up in people’s faces with an infomercial and expect they’ll buy.

 Not on your first date.
 They’ll run a mile.